 — for legal persons, a legible copy of the notice of appointment of the persons authorised to represent the tenderer in dealings with third parties and in legal proceedings, or a copy of the publication of such appointment if the legislation which applies to the legal entity concerned requires such publication.
 Any delegation of this authorisation to another representative not indicated in the official appointment must be evidenced,

 — for natural persons, where applicable, a proof of registration on a professional or trade register or any other official document showing the registration number.

 The tenderer (only the leader in the case of a joint tender) must provide a financial identification form and supporting documents.
 The form is available on: http://ec.europa.eu/budget/contracts_grants/info_contracts/index_en.cfm

 III.2.2)Economic and financial ability

-— minimum overall annual turnover of 9 000 000 EUR over the past 3 years for which accounts have been closed.
+— an average annual turnover of a minimum of 400 000 EUR for each of the last 3 financial years for which accounts have been closed.